MhdMartini/Minesweeper/README.md

-# What I learned in this project:
+# WHAT I LEARNED IN THIS PROJECT:
 1- Building GUIs with tkinter
   - Buttons, labels, option menus
 2- Threading